kxie95/kxie95.github.io/_posts/2017-10-06-women-diversity-article.md

 **Everything I've written here is a brain dump (like the rest of my posts) and I have not had a look at other people's opinions yet.**

 ### What is diversity in the context of the tech industry?
-What I think it is: Having a range of different backgrounds (gender, culture, etc.) in the tech industry.
+Having a range of different backgrounds (gender, culture, etc.) in the tech industry.
+Diversity is *not* limited to having women in the industry, although this has mainly been the main focus because it's the most obvious form of diversity we're lacking.

 ### Why does it matter?
 * As long as we hire the best programmers everything should be fine right?